-Regulated forex brokers in Nigeria like HotForex Markets offer negative balance protection to clients.
+Regulated forex brokers in Nigeria like HF Markets offer negative balance protection to clients.

 CFDs are derivatives, and these are contracts between the broker & trader.
-Derivatives are complex financial instruments that derive their value from other underlying asset such as Stock, Currency, Commodities like Gold, precious metals, etc.
+Derivatives are complex financial instruments that derive their value from other underlying assets such as Stock, Currency, and Commodities like Gold, precious metals, etc.

 When trading CFDs, a trader does not own the underlying asset and is only speculating on the price of the instrument.

 Traders sometimes trade derivative instruments such as currency futures and currency options to hedge against currency and interest rate fluctuation risk.